ro8inro8in/virtual-pet/README.md

 VIRTUAL-PET
-A project to create a virtual pet that has all the characteristics of a real world pet, the main values of the pet are.
+A project to create a virtual pet that has all the characteristics of a real world pet using methods that we have learnt over the past few weeks.

+Tech and programs used

+JavaScript
+Node REPL
+Node Package Manager
+Jest
+GitHub
+Git

+Features upon completion:

 You can give them a name